Bogdan-Branzaniuc/love-running/README.md

  # Love Running Project

-  This is one of the first projects that I built within Professional Diploma in Full-Stack Software Development course made by Code Institute.
+  This is one of the first sample projects provided within Professional Diploma in Full-Stack Software Development course made by Code Institute.
-I only used HTML and CSS in this project.
+It only uses HTML and CSS.

   This simple website is made out of 3 main pages:
 - A home Page,